Isaac Asimov wrote or edited so many books that the number can swallow the man.

 That trajectory matters because Asimov belonged to a particular immigrant-Jewish American pattern: upward mobility through reading, discipline, and intense respect for knowledge.
 He also belonged to the generation for whom science felt like both a profession and a civic language.

-He wanted complicated ideas to be legible.
+He wanted difficult ideas to be legible.

 The robot stories mattered because they made technology ethical